Pendolino: Finland

+Allegro services were suspended on March 27, 2022, as per VR's announcement that operating a connection between Russia and Finland no longer served a purpose due to the Russian invasion of Ukraine.
+VR subsequently took control of the trainsets, and they entered domestic service in Finland in November 2025.

 Portugal

 In Portugal the Pendolino is named Alfa Pendular and is operated by the Portuguese state railway company CP.
 It connects the cities of Guimarães, Braga, Porto, Aveiro, Coimbra, Santarém, Lisbon, Albufeira and Faro, among others, and has a top speed of 220 km/h.
 The bogies had to be redesigned for operation on Portugal's broad gauge track, and the trains were assembled by Adtranz Portugal at the Amadora plant (former Sorefame).
 Main contractor was Fiat Ferroviaria later acquired by Alstom with two main subcontractors Adtranz and Siemens that was responsible for the traction and train control.